bharathreddy2103/bharathreddy2103/README.md

 🚀 **Senior DevOps & DataOps Engineer** | **MLOps & AIOps Enthusiast**

-Welcome to my GitHub profile!
+Welcome to my GitHub profile.
 I specialize in designing, automating, and scaling infrastructure and CI/CD pipelines for modern cloud-native applications.
 My passion lies in contributing to open-source projects and sharing knowledge to empower the DevOps community.

 ---